 So, what’s your favorite soup to make that’s packed full of flavor?
 Let us know in the comments below!

 1. Dice 3 stalks of celery (cut the tips off of each end) and 1 medium red bell pepper.
-Mince the 2 tsp. of garlic (about 2 cloves) and get your cilantro out.
+Mince the 2 teaspoons of garlic (about 2 cloves) and get your cilantro out.

-2. In a pot, heat 3 tbsp. olive oil over medium high heat.
+2. In a pot, heat 3 tablespoons olive oil over medium high heat.

 5. Add spices and additional salt and pepper if needed.
 Stir this up and leave for a 1-2 minutes.